slimndap/jeero/readme.txt

 = 1.3 =

-* Added support for [Goodlayers](https://www.goodlayers.com) themes that user their Event Post Type plugin.
+* Added support for [Goodlayers](https://www.goodlayers.com) themes that use their Event Post Type plugin.

 = 1.2 =